LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Mixed Value Fields**: Certain mixed value fields on default UnityEngine Components will not render as a flagged enum within Scriptable Sheets.
 Due to the underlying backing field being inaccessible.
 - **No Formulas**: There are no formulas for filling cells.
 - **Numeric Fields**: `uint` and `ulong` numeric fields are only supported on Unity versions 2022.1 and later.
+- **Open in Scriptable Sheets Window**: When mixing docked and floating windows, the "Open in Scriptable Sheets" context menu always targets a docked window over a floating one.
+Invoking the menu from the Project window returns focus to the main editor and its docked windows, so Unity reports a docked window as the most recently focused regardless of which floating window you were working in.
+To open an asset in a specific floating window, close or dock the other windows first, or use that window's type and search controls to find the asset manually.
 - **Session Persistence**: The state of each Scriptable Sheets window has several values that are preserved, including selectable asset types, selected asset type, selected Object type, pinned Object types, and other fields.
 If you exit Unity or close a window, it will attempt to preserve the states of each window.
 The saved session will try to persist when the assembly recompiles, but cannot handle every possible change given the reflective nature of the tool.
 Especially if you added/removed a type, it might reset the window or swap an index within the UI.
 - **Settings Persistence**: Settings between sessions are not persisted in Unity versions prior to 2020.1.
 For this reason, we recommend Unity 2020.3 and up.
 - **Use String Enums**: Use String Enums does not apply to flagged enums unless it's a single value and you prefix the name with 'Enum:'.
 They also do not apply to various default UnityEngine Components.